-West Nile virus (WNV) is a blood-borne disease that was first reported in the United States in 1999 in New York.
-Since that time, the virus has spread across the country, and in 2002 the first animal cases were identified in Washington state.
+West Nile virus is a blood-borne disease that was first reported in the United States in 1999 in New York.
+Since then, the virus has spread across the country, and in 2002 the first animal cases were identified in Washington state.

-Because WNV is transmitted by mosquitoes, the best protection from the disease is to avoid mosquito bites.
-Wear long sleeves, long pants and a hat in mosquito-infested areas and at dawn and dusk when mosquitoes are the most active, and use mosquito repellant when necessary..
+Because West Nile virus is transmitted by mosquitoes, the best protection from the disease is to avoid mosquito bites.
+Wear long sleeves, long pants, and a hat in mosquito-infested areas and at dawn and dusk when mosquitoes are the most active.
+Use mosquito repellent when necessary.

 Because mosquitoes lay their eggs in or near water, and larvae require water to survive, property owners can reduce mosquito-breeding areas by:

 - Emptying anything that holds standing water — old tires, buckets, plastic covers, and toys.